 There are a couple of different ways to organize your closet.
 I tend to change it up from time to time.
 I’ve got a mixture of these going at the moment.

-- By Color– every item is grouped by color regardless of type
+- Color Grouping– every item is grouped by color regardless of type

-- By type– t-shirts together, sleeveless tops, button downs, dresses
+- Type Grouping– t-shirts together, sleeveless tops, button downs, dresses

-- By Outfit– when I feel like I’m wearing the same thing over and over I’ll create outfits and hang my clothes up by outfit then wear them from front to back.
+- Outfit Grouping– when I feel like I’m wearing the same thing over and over I’ll create outfits and hang my clothes up by outfit then wear them from front to back.
 When hanging up clean laundry I’ll take pieces that are still hanging and use them first to create new outfits then fill in with the clean clothes.

 I’ve got my husband’s workout clothes and shoes stored in this section of shelving.
 I used fabric bins from Target to separate the space.
 Workout Shirts (sleeved/tanks) are on the top row, Shorts in the middle and pants on the third row.
 Under this shelf we have a small round hamper to collect dry cleaning and wire hangers.

 Moving to my side of the closet.
 I added a pre-made shelf from Lowes to stack sweaters on.
 I added another shelf underneath to stack jeans.
-Below the jeans my shorts and skirts are hung by color.
+Below the jeans my shorts and skirts hang by color.
 I use the pole section above to drape scarves.

 I have a nice built in shelf for my shoes, arranged by type and color.